Scouting in Connecticut

-Boy Scouts of America
+Scouting America

 Current councils

-Connecticut has had as many as forty Boy Scouts of America councils since 1910.
+Connecticut has had as many as forty Scouting America councils since 1910.
 Currently five councils exist in Connecticut.
 Four Councils (Connecticut Rivers, Connecticut Yankee, Greenwich and Housatonic) are located within the state of Connecticut.
 The fifth, Narragansett Council in Rhode Island, serves the youth in the community of Pawcatuck, Connecticut.

 All in all, these Councils serve more than 61,700 boys, young men and women in all facets of the Scouting program.
 They are led by a volunteer group numbering well over 15,000 men and women.
 627 young men were awarded their Eagle Badge in 2005.

 In 2005, Scouts gave the citizens of Connecticut well over 750,000 community service hours, ranging from Eagle Scout projects and Scouting for Food to participating in the National Good Turn for America initiative.

-The four Connecticut councils operate over 4000 acres of camp grounds which served over 8,700 boys and girls in Scouting, as well as several more thousands of non-Scouts that use Scout camps throughout the year.
+The four Connecticut councils operate over 4000 acres of camp grounds which serve over 8,700 boys and girls in Scouting, as well as several more thousands of non-Scouts that use Scout camps throughout the year.